 The Department of Medical History and Bioethics dates back to 1950, when the University of Wisconsin Medical School created a Department of the History of Medicine, the second department of its kind in the country.
 The Program in Medical Ethics has been an integral part of the department since its founding in 1973.
 (More information --> About Us)

 “Frankenstein and Popular Culture”

-“Frankenstein and Popular Culture: Celebrating the 200th Anniversary of the creation and publication of Mary Shelley's Frankenstein” will be held October 27-29, 2017,; please save the dates and check Events for more details as they become available.
+“Frankenstein and Popular Culture: Celebrating the 200th Anniversary of the creation and publication of Mary Shelley's Frankenstein” will be held October 27-29, 2017; please check Events for more details.
+Free and open to the public.

 Professor of Clinical Ethics opening

 The Department of Medical History and Bioethics at the University of Wisconsin School of Medicine and Public Health is seeking applicants for a tenure track assistant or associate professor of clinical ethics. (for details click ‘here’.)